 With the assistance of the Baltimore Police Department, the New Orleans Police Department, the Philadelphia Police Department, and the Washington State Criminal Justice Training Commission, along with a team of experts in a variety of fields, ABLE is pleased to announce the following events to help bring meaningful active bystander training to police agencies across the United States.

 Train-the-Trainer sessions are ongoing and are filled on a rolling basis.
 Classes are limited to 25 officers.
 Enrollment is limited to no more than 1-4 officers per agency depending on availability.

 Interested law enforcement agencies should complete the application (see link directly below) and submit their four letters of support (see further below or the ABLE PROGRAM STANDARDS page) to be considered for inclusion in the next available Train-The-Trainer event on a rolling basis.

-ABLE-certified agencies seeking to train additional instructors should contact Liza at LBA17@georgetown.edu to inquire about availability.
+ABLE-certified agencies seeking to train additional instructors should contact our team at ABLE@georgetown.edu to inquire about availability.

 Purpose: Provide select law enforcement agency trainers world-class instruction to enable them to conduct certified ABLE training for their departments and surrounding jurisdictions.